-Vendors of the University
+Vendors or collaborative friends/agencies of the University

 Attachment B:

 Media Directive for Non-Crisis situations: The role of the Marketing Department is to work with the regional, national, and at times, international media to protect and enhance the reputation of the University.
 By helping members of the University handle media interest, the Marketing Department aims to ensure that coverage is accurate, fair, and whenever possible, positive.